data-creative/data-creative.github.io/_posts/2016-04-09-node-for-rails-developers-part-5-express-views.md

  - npm
  - express.js
  - twitter-bootstrap
+series: node-js-for-rails-developers
+subtitle: "Part 5: Express Views"

 ---

-> This post is part of a series for *Rails* developers who want to get started with *Node.js*.
+> This post is part of a [series](/series/{{ page.series }}) for *Rails* developers who want to get started with *Node.js*.
 After [creating the application's controllers](/process-documentation/2016/04/09/node-for-rails-developers-part-4-express-controllers/), its time to create the views.
 After following along to the end of this post, the goal is to have a working navigable application.

 <hr>